lucky050803/NoSql-project-Lucca_MASI-Naoki_FERRANDEZ/README.txt

 --> app.py : main script of the project
 --> connexion.py : create the connexion to the databases
 --> queries.py : all the different queries called
+--> reponse.txt : result of all the queries.